A Family Guide to 1st Grade

 Reading and Writing

-In English language arts (English language arts is the academic subject of reading and writing.), 1st grade students learn to:
+In English language arts (ELA), 1st grade students learn to:

 - Read and understand grade-level text and figure out meaning of unknown words when reading

 - Retell what is read, using key details from the text